 I pretty much stick to a strict rule that anything I purchase must have a useful purpose, but recently I was intrigued by a tiny cardboard box, simply because it was cute.
 That and because it said "Paris" on the front.

 Upon opening the box I was delighted to find several skeins of silky cotton embroidery floss, in lovely shades of antique beige and gold, nestled in tissue paper (see top photo).

 Not being an embroiderer, I nearly left the little box behind, but the beautiful, rich, neutral colors spoke to me and for .25 cents I decided to take it home and try my hand at a project.
 I might share the results here sometime, we'll see...

 How about you?
 Have you ever happened upon a wonderful needlework bargain?

-Thanks for stopping by today, happy knitting!
+Thanks for stopping by my studio today, have a wonderful week!

 Ashford Spinner Photo: The Woolery